verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

 Note that for ``single_port_ram`` above, the ports ``we``, ``addr``, ``data``, and ``out`` is a sequential output since they have a clock specified.
 Additionally ``addr`` and ``data`` are shown to be combinationally connected to ``out``; this corresponds to an internal timing path between the ``addr`` and ``data`` input registers, and the ``out`` output registers.

+.. seealso:: For more examples of primitive timing modeling specifications see the :ref:`arch_model_timing_tutorial`

 .. _arch_global_info: